amitshekhariitbhu/android-interview-questions/README.md

 * **Do you know what is the view tree?
 How can you optimize its depth?** - [Learn from here](https://developer.android.com/reference/android/view/ViewTreeObserver)

-* **How does the Touch Control and Events work in Android?**

 #### Displaying Lists of Content

 * **What is the difference between `ListView` and `RecyclerView`?** - [Learn from here](https://stackoverflow.com/questions/26728651/recyclerview-vs-listview)

 * **How does RecyclerView work internally?**

-* **What is the ViewHolder pattern?
-Why should we use it?** - [Learn from here](https://stackoverflow.com/questions/21501316/what-is-the-benefit-of-viewholder-pattern-in-android)

 * **RecyclerView Optimization - Scrolling Performance Improvement** - [Learn from here](https://amitshekhar.me/blog/recyclerview-optimization)